 *Note: If you have already received a Subject Access Request, you must not delete any emails until it is complete.*

-- Right now, right-click on the Deleted Items folder and select 'Empty Folder'.
+- Right-click on the Deleted Items folder and select 'Empty Folder'.
 Done!

-- You can automate the deletion of your Deleted Items every time you close Outlook by tweaking your settings - have a look at Microsoft's quick guide.
+- Automate the deletion of your Deleted Items every time you close Outlook by tweaking your settings - have a look at Microsoft's quick guide.

 Even emails in your Deleted Items folder still count as records the University holds (eg for data protection purposes) - so, for example, if you are asked to search your emails as part of a Subject Access Request, you will have to provide any matching emails from Deleted Items too.

 Do you have a shared mailbox too?
-Don't forget about the Deleted Items folder there as well.
+This applies to the Deleted Items folder there as well.